A WordPress website for London independent school, Durston House

 We created user roles for staff responsible for managing the website to make their roles easier and more focused.
 We held training sessions to ensure that everyone was comfortable with the system and understood its objective.

 With a radical overhaul of navigation, functionality and visual design, we expected some equally drastic changes in how people used and interacted with the school website.
 We’re pleased to report that so far all the changes have been for the best.
 Take a look at the stats at the bottom of this page to see for yourself.

 What the Marketing Manager said…

-We have many school websites in our portfolio, including Torwood House School and Chewton Mendip School.
+We have other school websites we’ve designed as well, so let us know if you’d like more info.
 Our years of experience working with schools mean we understand their needs.
 If you’re interested in a new website for your school, contact us to see what we can do for you.